War-rooms and oxygen: India's IT companies scramble to handle COVID-19 surge

 COVID-19 ‘WAR ROOMS’

-India’s gigantic IT and call centre service industry employs more than 4.5 million people directly and relies substantially on thousands of graduates under the age of 30.
+India’s gigantic IT and call centre service industry employs more than 4.5 million people directly and relies on huge numbers of graduates under the age of 30.

 Managers at Goldman Sachs’ massive complex in Bengaluru, for example, told staff in early March to prepare to return to full-scale office working.